Spoilers ahead for Call Me By Your Name.

 Someone on set really smelled like poop.

-And the flies wandered about, desperately wondering where they might find a nice pile of feces.
+And the flies wandered about, desperately wondering where they might find a nice pile of faeces.
 (It was on Michael Stuhlberg's shoe is my prediction.)

 Read These Stories Next: